callum-oakley/jsq/tutorial.md

 ---

 Here endeth the tutorial!
 There's lots more to play with.
-[Install fn](/README.md) if you haven't already, and check out `fn --help` to see all the available options.
+[Install jfn](/README.md) if you haven't already, and check out `jfn --help` to see all the available options.